 Dr. Hutchings Office and Museum

-The brick building located at 120 West Third Street in the Madison, Indiana Historic District, is the late nineteenth century office and dispensary of Dr. William Davies Hutchings.
+This brick building, located at 120 West Third St., is the late nineteenth century office and dispensary of Dr. William Davies Hutchings.
 This building contains most of the original equipment from Dr. Hutchings’ practice as well as some Hutchings’ family furnishings.

-Built between 1838-1848, this building is Greek Revival in style, has a small pediment on the façade and simple moldings and cornice board on the each side and a cut stone foundation.
+Built between 1838-1848, this Greek Revival building, has a triangular front pediment, cornice board, simple moldings and a cut stone foundation.
 Before Dr. Hutchings acquired the building it had been the law office of Michael G. Bright, an attorney and later Judge John Cravens.

 Dr. Hutchings was born in Lexington, Kentucky on September 15, 1825 and died April 2, 1903 in Madison, Indiana.
 From the age of six he wanted to be a doctor.
 He studied medicine at the Lexington Academy in Kentucky and was granted a medical diploma from Indiana Central Medical College of Indianapolis, Class 1851—a department of Ashbury University (now Depauw) at Greencastle, Indiana.
 He worked as a student during the 1849 Asiatic Cholera Epidemic along the Kentucky River.
 His original Diplomas and certificates, which hang on the walls of the office, denote a continuing study of medicine.